Argentina, creditors dance around debt deal as temperature rises

 "It's like we're sort of dancing around it.
 It's a game, they are treating this like a continuation of a poker game that they want to keep playing," he said.

-Roger Horn, senior emerging market strategist at SMBC Nikko Securities America in New York, said, given the tough current context, the progress already made was notable.
+Roger Horn, senior emerging market strategist at SMBC Nikko Securities America in New York, said that given the tough current context, the progress already made was notable.

 "When you think about it, getting a recovery of almost 50 cents on the dollar from a serial defaulter with the Peronists in power, Cristina in the background, with a collapsed economy during a pandemic, doesn't sound so bad," he said.

-(Reporting by Adam Jourdan, Marc Jones, Rodrigo Campos and Karin Strohecker Editing by Nick Zieminski)
+(Reporting by Adam Jourdan, Marc Jones, Rodrigo Campos and Karin Strohecker; Editing by Nick Zieminski and Dan Grebler)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))